Introduction to Human Research Ethics (BETH5208)

 This unit of study introduces students to human research ethics in its wider context.
 It explores the ethical underpinnings of the research endeavour including the justifications for engaging in research and research integrity.
-The unit also reviews the history of research and the impact of research abuse on human participants.
+The unit also briefly reviews the history of research and the impact of research abuse on human participants.

 Our courses that offer this unit of study